-Mr. Adnani has been invited to speak at prominent industry conferences organized by the International Atomic Energy Agency, World Nuclear Fuel Market and the Milken Institute.
-He is a frequent contributor to the business media, including The Wall Street Journal, Bloomberg, CNBC and Fox Business News.
+Mr. Adnani has given a variety of presentations at prominent industry conferences organized by the International Atomic Energy Agency, World Nuclear Fuel Market and the Milken Institute.
+He is a frequent contributor to the business media, including CNBC, The Wall Street Journal, Bloomberg, and Fox Business News.

 Fortune magazine distinguished Mr. Adnani on their "40 Under 40, Ones to Watch" list of North American executives.
 He was selected as one of "Mining's Future Leaders" by Mining Journal, a UK-based global industry publication.
-He was a nominee for Ernst & Young's "Entrepreneur of the Year" distinction.
+He was also a nominee for Ernst & Young's "Entrepreneur of the Year" distinction.

-Mr. Adnani is the founder and Co-Chairman of GoldMining Inc., a publicly-listed gold acquisition and development company and is the Chairman of Uranium Royalty Corp., a publicly-listed uranium royalty company.
-Mr. Adnani served as a director of Gold Royalty Corp., a publicly-listed gold royalty company from November 2020 to March 2023.
+Mr. Adnani is the founder and Co-Chairman of GoldMining Inc., a publicly listed gold acquisition and development company and is the Chairman of Uranium Royalty Corp., the first and only publicly listed royalty company in the uranium sector.
+Mr. Adnani is also a founder of Gold Royalty Corp., a publicly listed gold royalty company where he served as a director from November 2020 to March 2023.

 Mr. Adnani holds a Bachelor of Science degree from the University of British Columbia and was a director of the university's Alumni Association from 2015 to 2021.